Single Parent Adoption

 Whether your definition of “single” is in a relationship but unmarried or single and not in a relationship, you have options when it comes to your single parent adoption.
 Read a Real Single Parent's Adoption Story

-Years ago, if you had gone to an adoption agency as a single person and applied for a child, you would have, unfortunately, been turned down.
-It simply just wasn't done.
-In some states, there were even laws against single parent adoption.
+Years ago, if you had gone to an adoption agency as a single person and applied to adopt a baby, you would have been turned down.
+Unfortunately, it just wasn't done.
+In fact, there were even laws against single parent adoption in some states.
 Now, thousands of children in the United States and other countries are living with single men and women who have chosen to become parents and who have been given the opportunity to provide a loving home for a child.

 The outlook for single parent adoption is very encouraging as it becomes more widely accepted.
 Studies have shown that children raised in single adoptive parent families do just as well as, if not better than, children adopted by couples.